 Lectionary Texts

-Deuteronomy 26.1-11 is the salvation story.
+Deuteronomy 26.1-11 — The salvation story.
 “My ancestor (Abraham) wandered from Aram, we became a nation enslaved in Egypt, and God liberated us.”
 When we possess the promised land (that is, enjoy the fruits of what God gives us) we should offer tithes (one tenth of our goods) in thanksgiving, and remember this story, for all things come from God.

-Psalm 91 is a reassurance that God cares for us in all distress and danger.
+Psalm 91 — God cares for us in all distress and danger.
 (Satan quotes it to Jesus in tempting him to jump from the top of the temple om Lk 4.10-11.)

-Romans 10.8-13 promises that all who call upon the name (that is, the power) of God shall be saved.
+Romans 10.8-13 —All who call upon the name (that is, the power) of God shall be saved.
 Paul quotes Dt.
 30.14.: “The word is near you, on your lips and in your heart.”
 God’s word is not a strange demand you have to learn; it is there in your deepest yearnings.

 Guiding Thoughts

 The desires beneath our temptations aren’t bad; they’re just misdirected.
 We want to experience power, security and belonging in our lives.
 These are life-affirming desires—if we seek them in God.
-But we seek them in the wrong places: power (changing stones to bread) in having control, getting our way; security in being protected from pain; and belonging in the esteem and approval of the world.
-But Jesus knows that love is our only power, that God is our only security, and that God is the p;lace of our deepest belonging.
+But we seek them in the wrong places: power in having control and getting our way; security in being protected from pain; and belonging in the esteem and approval of the world.
+But Jesus knows that love is our only power, that God is our only security, and that God is the true place of our deepest belonging.
 He also knows that Satan is lying.

-The story of Jesus’ temptations invites us to confront our illusions and denial, and expose and renounce our attachments: what we (incorrectly) think we can’t live without.
+We are not evil, any more than Jesus was.
+The story of Jesus’ temptations invites us to become the good people we are created to be by confronting our illusions and denial, and exposing and renouncing our attachments, what we (incorrectly) think we can’t live without.
 In fact the one thing we can’t live without is giving and receiving love.
+So the journey of Lenten repentance is not about self-loathing, but love.

 Call to Worship